ChickenKyiv/awesome-git-article/courses/d-pull-requests-course/slides/github/5-review/dismissing-a-pull-request-review.md

 ---
 id: s3review10
-title: Submitting your review
+title: Dismissing a pull request review
-sidebar_label: Submitting your review
+sidebar_label: Dismissing a pull request review
 ---

-Dismissing a pull request review

 #### If your repository requires reviews, you can dismiss pull request reviews that are
 ## no longer valid or are unable to be approved by the reviewer.